btoll/benjamintoll.com/content/post/runc.md

 ## Conclusion

 This is only a brief introduction to `runc` and how it can create and run containers at a low level.
-It's certainly not as convenient and easy to work with containers at this level than at higher levels that tools like `podman` and `Docker` provide, but it is important to understand that those tools will use either `runc` or another OCI runtime reference implementation "under the hood".
+It's certainly not as convenient and easy to work with containers at this level than at higher levels that tools like `podman` and `Docker` provide, but it is important to understand that those tools will use either `runc` or another OCI runtime runtime implementation "under the hood".

 There are other container runtimes that implement the OCI runtime spec, but I have not looked into them as I have `runc`.
 One that looks interesting is the [`crun`], written in C.